klmagpan/TS_Compiler/demo/README.md

 - Exiting analytics SDK is written in JavaScript
 - Try importing JS with allowJS disabled
 	- Will not compile as expected
+- Import the SDK and hook it up to the related component

 ## Usage
 - Install dependencies
 ```bash